treehouses/treehouses.github.io/pages/vi/nextcloud-tor.md

 ## Prepare Treehouses image

 Download the latest treehouses image from http://download.treehouses.io, then use [balenaEtcher](https://etcher.io) to flash the image onto your SD card.

+Note: Use one of the SD cards FIXME

 In your file explorer, navigate to the `boot` drive, and open the `autorunonce` file in a text editor of your choice.
 Delete everything, and paste this in: